Trade Gold Trading

 The used is 100:1, 50:1, 20:1 depending on the size of commodity lots traded.

-So Why not Just Select 10:1 option as the Maximum Commodity Leverage Examples?
-Because to keep within the proper risk management rules it is even recommended that investors use less than this?
+So Why not Just Select 10:1 option as the Maximum Leverage Examples?
+Because to keep within the suitable risk management guidelines it is even recommended that investors use less than this?

-This question might seem straight forward but it's not, because when you trade you use borrowed money known A.K.A.
+This question may seem straight forward but it's not, because when you trade you use borrowed money known A.K.A.
 Commodity Trading Leverage Example.
-When you borrow capital from anyone or a bank you must maintain a security or collateral to acquire a loan, even if the security is based on monthly deduction from your salary, same thing with Commodities.
+When you borrow capital from anyone or from a bank you must keep a security or collateral to acquire a loan, even if the security is based on monthly deduction from your salary, same thing with Commodities.

 In commodity the security is known as margin.
 This is capital you deposit with your broker.